ivop/atari-bbc-basic/README.md

 If you're familiar with Turbo Basic 1.5, this works more or less the same.
 A small portion of the BBC BASIC interpreter resides in main RAM, but most of the interpreter runs from the RAM _under_ the OS ROM.
 Also in main RAM is a translation layer that implements most of the MOS (the BBC OS) calls needed by the interpreter.
+See the **memory map** below for details.

+## Screen Editor

+To enter BASIC programs, the usual Atari E: (Editor) device driver is used for keyboard input and screen output.
+So unlike the BBC, you don't need a separate editor to comforably edit you programs.
+You can use the cursor keys to move around, make changes, and press RETURN to commit the changes.
+It correctly distinguishes between logical and physical lines, just like Atari BASIC, unless you change the WIDTH to something other than 0.
+Don't do that, as the editor won't know where a logical line starts or ends anymore.
+If you want different left or right margins, poke the appropriate Atari OS memory locations (LMARGN and RMARGN).

 ## Differences